warehouse-web/warehouse/content/events/2025-01-17-window-exhibition-calendar-2025-pulled-thread-by-masaki-komoto.md

       /img/01_masaki-komoto_close-up-calendar-2025_size-edited-for-warehouse-website.jpg
     type: images
   - body: >-
-      The calendar 2025: Pulled Thread by Masaki Komoti is on display in our shop window from 17 - 31 January 2025.
+      The calendar 2025: Pulled Thread by Masaki Komoto is on display in our shop window from 17 - 31 January 2025.